Tax code problems on retirement

 His total income on which he will pay tax is £14,000 including the state pension.
-Whilst he will only actually receive around £4,250 pension in 2019/20 – 6 months’ worth – the full £8,500 will be shown in his coding notice and his pension payer will operate a special tax code so that Wes is in fact only taxed on £4,250.
+He will only actually have to pay tax on £4,385 state pension in 2019/20 (6 months’ worth), but the full £8,767 will be shown in his coding notice.
+HMRC will tell his pension payer to operate a special tax code so that Wes is in fact only taxed on £4,385.

 Where can I find more information?